XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 FonctionnalitéDétail

-🛡️ RégulationFCA (UK), Bank of Lithuania (EU); not an IIROC member in Canada
+🛡️ RegulationFCA (UK, e-money/Bank), Bank of Lithuania (EU), not a licensed investment dealer in Canada

-📞 Support clientIn-app chat, email; 24/7 for Premium/Metal, limited for others
+📞 Customer supportIn-app chat, email; 24/7 for Premium/Metal users, limited for Standard

 Détail